jobovy/extreme-deconvolution/README.rst

 Acknowledgments
 -----------------

-Thanks to Gao Wang for the R interface and Daniela Carollo, Joe Hennawi, Sergey Koposov, and Leonidas Moustakas for bug reports and fixes.
+Thanks to Gao Wang and Peter Carbonetto for the R interface and Daniela Carollo, Joe Hennawi, Sergey Koposov, and Leonidas Moustakas for bug reports and fixes.

 Acknowledging extreme-deconvolution
 ------------------------------------